regisb/slack-cli/README.rst

 messages, upload files, send command output, pipe content, all from the confort of your terminal.

-This was initially a fork of https://github.com/juanpabloaj/slacker-cli/ but the two projects have now considerably diverged.
+This was initially a fork of `slacker-cli <https://github.com/juanpabloaj/slacker-cli/>`_ but the two projects have now considerably diverged.

 Install
 =======

 ::

-    pip install slack-cli
+    $ pip install slack-cli

 You should obtain an API token from Slack.
 To obtain a token, go to the